crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 ![](DVSreviewmechanism.png)

 But Southwark ultimately failed to implement this crucial DVS recommendation.
-Its justification for not doing so is found in the planning case officer's report.
-She claims that DVS says 9.4% is viable level and gap is so large that it's not worth including a review mechanism".
+Its justification for not doing so is found in the [planning case officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!hgyBVuEH%2b8BxXry2bGRAtA%3d%3d!%7d%7d%7d).
+In paragraph 150, it claims that the DVS says 9.4% is viable level and gap is so large that it's not worth including a review mechanism".

 But then we found out that 9.4% was just one of 28 scenarios: